top of page

 When you're not out diving, you can take advantage of the resort's full-service restaurant and bar or enjoy a refreshing dip in the sparkling swimming pool.
 This isolated island paradise is committed to sustainable practices, recently installing a 40 kilowatt (160 panel) solar system in addition to their existing solar water heaters.

-But the real star of the show at Kosrae Nautilus Resort is the underwater environment, with its extraordinary coral reefs sloping dramatically into the deep blue depths and experienced divemasters catering to guests’ every need.
+But the real star of the show at Kosrae Nautilus Resort is the underwater environment and the property's experienced divemasters cater to guests’ every need.
 Additionally, this Kosrae dive resort is located on the island's sheltered side, providing a welcome respite from the trade winds.

 “The resort is located right next to the ocean and the town of Lelu.
 The owner is able to provide information and arrange various types of activities…I have found Nautilus resort to be a great place to spend some time and am already looking forward to the next time.” - Georg (read more reviews here)